famanson/famanson.github.io/_posts/2018-06-16-coding-on-an-ipad.md

 And so onwards to the next section...

 #### Textastic
+On the laptop, I use [Sublime Text](https://www.sublimetext.com/) for javascript frontend, [PyCharm](https://www.jetbrains.com/pycharm/) for python backend and [XCode](https://developer.apple.com/xcode/) for iOS development extensively.
+I did not bother setting up an `XCode`-equivalent on the iPad because it is not mission-critical and, to my knowledge, there is no way to set up a proper iOS development on an iOS device itself.
+So that left a replacement for `Sublime Text` and `PyCharm` to be figured out.

 I was presented with a few recommendations on the text editors front.
 It came down to one of: [Buffer](http://buffereditor.com) (on 50% sale as I am writing this article), [Coda](https://panic.com/coda/?),  [Pythonista 3](http://omz-software.com/pythonista/) and [Textastic](https://www.textasticapp.com/)
 - `Coda` ‘s price is way above the rest of the competition.
 To be fair, it seems to be much more feature-rich, but I don’t need the whole shebang for my kind of usage.
 I quickly gave it a pass.
 - `Pythonista 3` is a very powerful `python` IDE.
 It offered `pip` integration inside its own terminal, too!
 But after hours of trial and error, I could not get everything our web backend needs up and running with it (namely our database software and `CPython` dependencies).
 So I decided to just go with a generic text editor and rely on my remote Linux boxes and Continuous Integration to run scripts and tests respectively.